DavidJKTofan/davidtofan.com/content/_index.md

 My name is David and I am an aspiring Solutions Engineer @ [Cloudflare](https://www.cloudflare.com/)! 🧡

-I am curious about how things work, which motivates me to keep exploring and learning.
-This appetite for knowledge allows me to dive deeper into the world of digitalization and automation, and with my newly found insights, I strive to help organizations and individuals to develop and acquire the necessary tools and resources required to foster secure and resilient digital transformation.

 I am passionate about technology, specifically Cloud ☁️, Data Science 📊 and CyberSec 🔐.

 <hr />